Clonder/finnhub-stock-estimator/README.md

 The Finnhub Stock Estimator (FSE) is a data pipeline that utilizes a selected subset of stock prices from the S&P 500 index, obtained from Finnhub.io.
 FSE employs Long Short-Term Memory (LSTM) networks for stock price predictions, followed by visualization on a dashboard.

+This project was completed as part of the Distributed Information Systems course offered by the University of Basel, in collaboration with Raphael Waltenspül.
+For presentation materials (presentation and report), please refer to the "presentation" folder.

 ## Startup